menu

 Because of many things, Dyersville is a great place for families with children to consider.
 First of all, many other families with children live here, making Dyersville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Dyersville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dyersville’s overall crime rate is lower than average for the country.

-Being a small city, Dyersville does not have a public transit system used by locals to get to and from work.
+Dyersville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics